Combined Heat and Power

-Combined Heat and Power (CHP), also referred to as cogeneration, is an energy efficient integrated technology that uses natural gas to generate electricity, with heat as a by-product.
-Facilities that have a continual demand for heat and power will benefit the most from CHP.
-This includes swimming pools and recreational facilities, hospitals, nursing homes, colleges and universities, hotels, multi-residential buildings and light industrial facilities.
+Combined Heat and Power (CHP), also called cogeneration, is an energy-efficient technology that uses natural gas to generate electricity, with heat as a by-product.
+Facilities with a continual demand for heat and power will benefit the most from CHP.
+This includes swimming pools and recreational facilities, hospitals, nursing homes, colleges and universities, hotels, multi-residential buildings, and light industrial facilities.

 How does it work?

-CHP technology uses clean affordable natural gas as a single fuel source to generate electricity.
-Heat produced during the generation of electricity can be used for space and water heating, cooling, desiccant dehumidification, and process heat.
+CHP technology uses clean, affordable natural gas as a single fuel source to generate electricity.
+The heat produced during electricity generation can be used for space and water heating, cooling, desiccant dehumidification, and process heat.

 Benefits of CHP

-The biggest benefits are energy efficiency and cost reduction.
+The most significant benefits are energy efficiency and cost reduction.
 CHP requires less fuel to produce a given energy output.
 Other benefits include increased power supply reliability, energy security, and reduced emissions.